 Section 218. (a) The commissioner may, when the commissioner deems it reasonably necessary to protect the interests of the public, examine the business and affairs of any licensee or applicant for a license.
-The commissioner shall have the authority to order any licensee or applicant to produce any records, books, files or other information reasonably necessary to ascertain whether or not the licensee or applicant is acting or has acted in violation of the law or otherwise contrary to the interests of the public.
-The expenses incurred in conducting any examination shall be paid by the licensee or applicant.
+The commissioner may order a licensee or applicant to produce records, books, files or other information reasonably necessary to ascertain whether such licensee or applicant is acting or has acted in violation of the law or otherwise contrary to the interests of the public.
+The expenses incurred in conducting an examination shall be paid by the licensee or applicant.

-(c) Records of all transactions of viatical settlement or loan contracts shall be maintained by the viatical settlement or loan provider and shall be available to the commissioner for inspection during reasonable business hours.
-A viatical settlement or loan provider shall maintain records of each viatical settlement or loan until five years after the death of the insured.
+(d) Records of all completed transactions and life settlement contracts shall be maintained by the life settlement provider for 3 years after the death of the insured and shall be available to the commissioner for inspection during reasonable business hours.